-Complex Bankruptcy Cases
+Complex Bankruptcy Attorney

 Complex Chapter 7 Bankruptcies

 A Chapter 7 liquidation proceeding is available to individuals, partnerships and corporations.
 However, most individuals must first qualify for a Chapter 7 based on income.
-If you earn more than the median income you have to pass the 'means test' in order to file a Chapter 7.
+If you earn more than the median income you have to pass the ‘means test’ in order to file a Chapter 7.
 For individuals with significant income that may not be possible.
 A Chapter 11 or 13 may be the only option.
 However, if more than one-half of your debt is business debt (this includes investment property mortgages) then you may qualify for a Chapter 7 regardless of income.
 We have filed Chapter 7 bankruptcies for doctors, lawyers, developers and other individuals with large incomes.
-With the dramatic drop in real estate values in the Fort Lauderdale area and Broward and Dade Counties, complex bankruptcies in these areas are not uncommon.

 In a Chapter 7 the debtor is allowed to keep exempt assets.
 For individuals filing bankruptcy in Florida, the exemptions are primarily determined by Florida law.
 The available exemptions are described on our Chapter 7 page.
 All non-exempt assets must be turned over to the Chapter 7 trustee for liquidation and distribution to creditors or bought back from the trustee through a payment plan.